 The Conversational Spotlight Technique: Win People Over Without Saying a Word

 Most of us are conditioned to listen with our mouths.
-We blabber on and attempt to soak up as much recognition as we can, because we crave that validation.
-That recognition makes us feel all warm and tingly like we’re actually important.
+We blabber on and attempt to soak up as much recognition as we can because we crave that validation.
+That recognition makes us feel all warm and tingly like we’re important.
 But so often, we need to compete for that attention.

-So when you really start hearing people out, it becomes obvious just how starved for attention everyone is.
-This is your golden ticket to show people that you actually want to listen to their story.
-When people see that you aren’t just listening to them to be polite, but you actually want to hear what they have to say, it’s a game changer for your social relationships.
+So when you start hearing people out, it becomes obvious just how starved for attention everyone is.
+This is your golden ticket to show people that you want to listen to their story.
+When people see that you aren’t just listening to them to be polite, but you want to hear what they have to say, it’s a game changer for your social relationships.

-Learning the conversational spotlight technique is really important if you want to master your social skills, because the best conversationalists also tend to be great listeners.
+Learning the conversational spotlight technique is really important if you want to master your social skills because the best conversationalists also tend to be great listeners.

-Great conversationalists are experts at holding space, and making other people feel heard.
+Great conversationalists are experts at holding space and making other people feel heard.
 They don’t need to compete for the spotlight or feel the need to validate themselves.
 They give their energy to others, and people return that with respect.

 Everyone wants to feel important

 Feeling important is one of the biggest needs we have, and people tend to forget about others in an attempt to validate themselves.
-But how often do people actually allow someone to fulfill this desire, without jumping in and competing for the spotlight?
+But how often do people allow someone to fulfill this desire, without jumping in and competing for the spotlight?
 It doesn’t happen very much.

 Therefore, if you use the conversational spotlight technique with the people you’re interested in talking to, it acts as a really powerful tool to provide the validation that people crave.
-The best part about this technique is that you don’t really need to do anything, besides listen and be attentive.
+The best part about this technique is that you don’t need to do anything, besides listen and be attentive.

 In saying that, the conversational spotlight is also a highway to building rapport with someone.
-It cultivates deeper friendships because people feel like you actually care about them, which doesn’t happen much in the fast-paced, self-centered society we find ourselves straggling around in.
+It cultivates deeper friendships because people feel like you care about them, which doesn’t happen much in the fast-paced, self-centered society we find ourselves straggling around in.

 Conversational spotlight

-Many people feel frustrated with their social interactions because other people don’t take the time to listen to them.
 I’ve been there many times, I bet you have too.
-You really want to talk about something interesting in your life, but it seems unwarranted, and nobody really cares.
+You really want to talk about something interesting in your life, but it seems unwarranted, and nobody cares.

 So when you take the initiative to let other people talk about themselves, it’s absolutely a refreshing change.
 When you feel unacknowledged in your social interactions, it feels like people make the formalities, but it’s just to be polite.
 A deeper layer to the interaction is absent.